moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/scheduling_workflows/index.md

       dependencies:
         - connect-customer
 ```
-2. Minimize overlap: Use concurrency policies like Forbid to prevent conflicts in workflows with shared resources.
+2. **Minimize overlap**: Use concurrency policies like Forbid to prevent conflicts in workflows with shared resources.
 By following these steps and best practices, you will be able to automate data pipelines effectively, reducing manual interventions and enhancing data reliability.